Work Experience Certificate: Defination, Format and more

 6. The work experience letter should also note down all key responsibility areas (KRAs), achievements during his tenure, and the overall conduct of the candidate during his time at the organization.
 This is an important part of the exp certificate format which should ideally include the manager's comments and work-related observations.

-7. A work experience certificate is incomplete without mentioning the date of hiring, resignation and final day of employment (Last working day).
+7. A work experience certificate is incomplete without mentioning the date of hiring, resignation and last working day.

-8. The experience certificate format should conclude with the official stamp of the company accompanied by the signature of the director, head of the department or the human resources head.
+8. An experience certificate format should conclude with the official stamp of the company accompanied by the signature of the director, head of the department or the human resources head.

 Also Read